-3.8.9 Student Accounts
+3.8.8 Student Accounts

 - Tuition payments are made to Smart Tuition or the school office by prior arrangement.
 If making a payment to the school office, write your student's full name and ID number in the lower left-hand corner of the check and place it in the tuition drop box slot located in the Main Office.
-As stated in the tuition contract: - All tuition and fees are due and payable on time according to the payment plan selected. - If for any reason, tuition and any fees payable are more than 30 days past due, your student may not be permitted to attend classes, take exams, participate in any activities, or receive transcripts until: - o The account is brought current, or - o An adjusted payment schedule has been approved by the school.

-• If any monies are owed to Carondelet, a graduating senior may not receive a diploma until any and all debts are paid in full.
+As stated in the tuition contract: - All tuition and fees are due and payable on time according to the payment plan selected. - If for any reason, tuition and any fees payable are more than 30 days past due, your student may not be permitted to attend classes, take exams, participate in any activities, or receive transcripts until: - The account is brought current, or - An adjusted payment schedule has been approved by the school. - If any monies are owed to Carondelet, a graduating senior may not receive a diploma until any and all debts are paid in full.

-3.8.10 Cell Phones and Earbuds
+3.8.9 Cell Phones and Earbuds

 Cell phones and wireless earbuds are allowed on campus as long as they are used appropriately and do not cause a distraction.
 During class time, students are expected to silence their phone and store them in the designated area determined by the teacher.
-Earbuds must be put away during class time.
+Earbuds must be put away during class time unless specifically part of a school accommodation or a teacher directive.
 Cell phone use must adhere to the Acceptable Use Policy.
+Students found in violation of classroom cell phone policy and/or the Acceptable Use Policy may lose on campus cell phone privileges.
 Students who are ill and wish to go home may notify parents by cell phone but must make arrangements through the Attendance Office before leaving campus.

-3.8.11 Textbooks
+3.8.10 Textbooks